-- Age, gravidity and parity, gestational age (and how it was calculated), or number of post-partum days (if applicable). - An immediate problem statement. - Patient history, previous medical history, previous obstetric history, known allergies, social context, delivery history if post-partum. - HIV status - If negative, date of last retest - If positive, most recent CD4 count, most recent viral load, current medication, date of inception of medication - Rhesus status - Syphilis status - Details of any current medication and allergy status. - Observations (minimum requirement: blood pressure, heart rate, temperature, respiratory rate, urinary dipsticks). - Details of general examination. - Details of abdominal examination (minimum requirement when antenatal: height of fundus, number of fetuses, lie, side of the baby's back, presentation, head-above-brim, clinical weight estimation).
-Height of fundus if post-partum. - Details of speculum examination (when indicated). - Details of vaginal examination (if indicated). - If membranes ruptured, the time of rupture as well as the status of the draining amniotic fluid. - If fetal monitoring is indicated; the status of the latest CTG. - Clinical risk assessment for specific risk assessments required/undertaken, including thromboembolic risk assessment. - A list of all the problems identified. - A working diagnosis and care /treatment plan signed and dated.
-Clear nursing instructions, dated and signed, must be made on the prescription chart in all cases and include as minimum: - Intended ward for admission. - General observations required and frequency thereof (according to standard nursing care plan, or more frequently if clinically indicated). - The action to take if any observation(s) are abnormal. - o Diet/fluid requirements as well as IV fluid requirements if indicated; NPO if indicated. - Whether CTG is indicated or not; the frequency thereof and whether it must be signed off by a clinician when performed after hours. - All medication (current and new) and all single dose/ stat drugs including prophylactic antibiotics, pre-op medication and steroids where appropriate.
+- age, gravidity and parity, gestational age (and how it was calculated), or number of post-partum days (if applicable) - an immediate problem statement - patient history, previous medical history, previous obstetric history, known allergies, social context, delivery history if post-partum - HIV status - if negative, date of last retest - if positive, most recent CD4 count, most recent viral load, current medication, date of inception of medication - Rhesus status - syphilis status - details of any current medication and allergy status - observations (minimum requirement: blood pressure, heart rate, temperature, respiratory rate, urinary dipsticks) - details of general examination - details of abdominal examination (minimum requirement when antenatal: height of fundus, number of foetusfoetuses, lie, side of the baby's back, presentation, head-above-brim, clinical weight estimation).
+Height of fundus if post-partum - details of speculum examination (when indicated) - details of vaginal examination (if indicated) - if membranes ruptured, the time of rupture as well as the status of the draining amniotic fluid - if foetalfoetal monitoring is indicated; the status of the latest CTG - clinical risk assessment for specific risk assessments required/undertaken, including thromboembolic risk assessment - a list of all the problems identified - a working diagnosis and care /treatment plan signed and dated.
+Clear nursing instructions, dated and signed, must be made on the prescription chart in all cases and include as minimum: - intended ward for admission - general observations required and frequency thereof (according to standard nursing care plan, or more frequently if clinically indicated) - the action to take if any observation(s) are abnormal

+- o diet/fluid requirements as well as IV fluid requirements if indicated; NPO if indicated - whether CTG is indicated or not; the frequency thereof and whether it must be signed off by a clinician when performed after hours - all medication (current and new) and all single dose/ stat drugs including prophylactic antibiotics, pre-op medication and steroids where appropriate